islands04/starbound-server-dockerized/README.md

 - Dockge

 ## Install
-- Go to your Starbound linux installation folder and copy everthing under **[install_dir]/game/** into the sb/ folder of this repo.
+1. Go to your Starbound linux installation folder and copy everthing under **[install_dir]/game/** into the sb/ folder of this repo.
-- Edit the folders in there like a normal server. (edit config files, add mods, etc)
-- Launch `docker build -t starbound .`
+2. Execute: `docker build -t starbound .` to build the Docker image

 ## Run
-- Launch `docker run -d -p 21025:21025/tcp starbound`. (ports option is here if different port is needed.
+3a.
+Launch `docker run -d -p 21025:21025/tcp starbound`. (ports option is here if different port is needed.
 Just change the first one.)
-- Better yet, paste this run command into Dockge and click *Convert to Compose* then create a Stack from it.
+3b.
+Better yet, paste this run command into Dockge and click *Convert to Compose* then create a Stack from it.

+## Server Config
+4. Start the stack (Dockge) or container, then stop it after it has completed initialization
+5. Edit the starbound_server.config file in the mapped volume directory (directory mapped to /app/storage in the container)

 ## Troubleshotting
 ### Connection refused!